teambit/docs/docs/workspace/component-directory.md

     └── my-welcome.docs.mdx # Docs file for the component.
 ```

-## Tracking a directory as a Component
+## Adding a directory as a Component
 Tracking a directory as a Component can be done with the `bit add` command.

 ```bash